Paddles, Explained

 If you want the architecture:

-2. Recursive Planning — how the planner loop works
+- Recursive Planning — how recursive action selection works

-6. Model Routing — how planner and synthesizer roles are assigned
+- Model Routing — how action-selection and final-rendering roles are assigned